missionpinball/mpf-docs/docs/code/api_reference/devices/lights.md

 `get_color_below(priority, key)`

-Return an RGBColor() instance of the ‘color’ setting of the highest color below a certain key.
+Return an RGBColor() instance of the 'color' setting of the highest color below a certain key.

 Similar to get_color.